bean-mhm/flim/README.md

 Paying attention to the transforms, you will notice a `ColorSpaceTransform` from CIE-XYZ I-E to Linear BT.709 I-D65.
 This is because the example OCIO config has its reference color space (the `reference` role) set to CIE-XYZ I-E. If your config already uses Linear BT.709 I-D65 as its reference this is not needed.
 If your config uses another color space as its reference, you should manually do a conversion to Linear BT.709 I-D65.
 You can get the conversion matrices using the [Colour](https://www.colour-science.org/) library.

-Next, we have an `AllocationTransform`, which can be directly copied from the LUT comments.
-The `AllocationTransform` here literally just takes the log2 of the tristimulus (RGB) values and maps them from a specified range (the first two values after `vars`) to the [0, 1] range.
+Next, we have an `AllocationTransform` which can be directly copied from the LUT comments.
+The `AllocationTransform` here takes the log2 of the tristimulus (RGB) values and maps them from a specified range (the first two values after `vars`) to the [0, 1] range.
 The third value in `vars` is the offset applied to the values before mapping.
 This is done to keep the blacks.

 Finally, a `FileTransform` references the 3D LUT.

-Here's an example of how you can add flim as a view transform in an OCIO config:
+Here's an example of how you can add flim as a view transform to an OCIO config:

 ```yaml
 displays: